oblique-bit/oblique/CONTRIBUTING.md

 ###### Additional scopes

-The following scopes must omit the prefix
+The following scopes may be used with any prefix or no prefix at all

 - **toolchain** for the configuration, build, releases...